Ranking the Safest Airlines in the world is always going to be difficult and controversial.

 So here are three Safest Airlines "Top 10"s from various sources:

-German aviation magazine Safety Index Aero International recently published their 2013 Top 60 safest airlines list based on statistics provided by JACDEC (Jet Airliner Crash Data Evaluation Centre established in 1973):
+German aviation magazine Safety Index Aero International have published their 2013 Top 60 safest airlines list based on full-year statistics provided by JACDEC (Jet Airliner Crash Data Evaluation Centre established in 1973):